 The aircraft was one of four prototypes built by Northrop, but the only surviving one left.

-In 2012 it is now 66 years old and is the grandfather of today's B-2 Stealth Bomber.
+This aircraft was 75 years old in 2019 and is the grandfather of today's B-2 Stealth Bomber.

 The N9MB was also the first aircraft to utilize a fully hydraulic flight control system with airspeed-sensitive feedback.